ROBOCHICKEN00072/Adonis/README.md

 Feel free to seek guidance in the development channel on our Discord.

 ## Building from source:

 This project uses Rojo.

-Follow the installation steps outlined here: https://rojo.space/docs/installation/
+Follow the installation steps outlined here: https://rojo.space/docs/installation/.

+If you need to get help with Rojo, why not head on here: https://rojo.space/docs/help/

 Once installed, download/clone this repository, enter the repo's directory, and run "rojo build -o Adonis.rbxmx" to build a model file or "rojo build -o Adonis.rbxlx" to build a place file (Note: In the place file, you can find the model in ServerScriptService > Adonis_Rojo)